Industry City: 1900s and 1910s

-The Bush Company purchased an additional plot of land from the Hunt family in 1901, spanning between 41st and 50th Streets.
-At the time, the company already operated properties at the western ends of 41st and 42nd Streets, facing the waterfront.
-The Bush Company terminal business became the Bush Terminal Company in 1902 when Irving T. Bush bought the land from the Standard Oil Co.
+In 1901, the Bush Company operated properties at the western ends of 41st and 42nd Streets, facing the waterfront.
+That year, the company bought a plot of land from the Hunt family that stretched from 41st to 50th Streets.
+The following year, Bush Company terminal business became the Bush Terminal Company when Irving Bush bought the land from the Standard Oil Co.
 The same year, the Bush Terminal Company started grading land on the former Hunt estate.
-It was ultimately planning to construct 18 factory loft buildings and 73 warehouses, as well as seven piers.
+It planned to construct 18 factory loft buildings, 73 warehouses, and seven piers.
 The first pier opened in May 1903.

-Significant progress had been made by 1905: five of the piers were complete, and the Bush Terminal Company owned ten of the twelve blocks of waterfront between 39th and 51st Streets, as well as the plot bounded by Second Avenue, Third Avenue, 37th Street, and 28th Street.
+By 1905, five of the piers were complete, and the Bush Terminal Company owned ten of the twelve blocks of waterfront between 39th and 51st Streets, as well as the plot bounded by Second Avenue, Third Avenue, 37th Street, and 28th Street.
 A sixth pier was completed within two years.
 By this time, the shipping industry in Manhattan was becoming congested.
 By early 1909, three of the factory structures had been completed, and a fourth was under construction.
 Each building was six stories tall, measured 600 by 75 ft, and had 270,000 ft2 of floor area.
 The complex was convenient enough for industries that the first two buildings had been fully rented before they had even been completed.
 The Bush Terminal Company also arranged to lease a tenement structure at Third Avenue and 29th Street to house workers employed at Bush Terminal.
 It was expected that by the time fifteen to twenty of the factories were completed, Bush Terminal would employ 10,000 to 15,000 workers.
 Plans for a fifth and sixth factory building were announced in mid-1909, with the same dimensions as the existing factory structures.
 Early tenants included those in the printing and paper industries, and many of these tenants would remain through the 1950s.